 Amir Nashat, Sc.D. has served as a director since October 2012.
 Mr. Nashat will not stand for reelection as a Class III director at the Annual Meeting.
 Mr. Nashat is a managing partner at Polaris Partners, a venture capital firm, where he has worked since 2002.
-Mr. Nashat currently represents Polaris as a director of Agbiome, Inc., Matter Neuroscience, Inc. (formerly, Brain Games Corporation), CAMP4 Therapeutics, Inc., Dewpoint Therapeutics, Inc., Kojin Therapeutics, Inc., Morphic Holding, Inc., Paratus Sciences Corporations, Primmune Therapeutics, Inc., Pursuit Talent, Inc., and Soufflé Therapeutics, Inc., and Mr. Nashat is currently serving as Soufflé's initial Chief Executive Officer.
-Mr. Nashat previously served as a director of Metacrine, Inc., Satellite Biosciences, Inc., Fate Therapeutics, Inc., Syros Pharmaceuticals, Inc., and Selecta Biosciences, Inc. (now, Cartesian Therapeutics, Inc.).
+Mr. Nashat currently represents Polaris as a director of Agbiome, Inc., Brain Games Corporation, CAMP4 Therapeutics, Inc., Dewpoint Therapeutics, Inc., Metacrine, Inc., Morphic Holding, Inc., Paratus Sciences Corporations, Primmune Therapeutics, Inc., Pursuit Talent, Inc., Soufflé Therapeutics, Inc. and Satellite Biosciences, Inc, and Mr. Nashat is currently serving as Soufflé's initial Chief Executive Officer.
 Outside of Polaris, he serves on the BIO Emerging Companies Section Governing Board, the nonprofit Institute for Protein Innovation Board, the Living Proof Advisory Board, the Partners Healthcare Innovation Fund Board, the Investment Advisory Committee for The Engine at MIT, and helped launch the MIT Sandbox Innovation Fund as its active president.
 Mr. Nashat received a M.S. and B.S. in materials science and mechanical engineering from the University of California, Berkeley, and a Sc.D. as a Hertz Fellow in Chemical Engineering at the Massachusetts Institute of Technology with a minor in Biology under Dr. Robert Langer.
 Our Board of Directors believes that Mr. Nashat's biotechnology investment experience qualifies him to serve on our Board of Directors.